abdelrahman-elkady/se-tutorial/lab-1.md

 From here we can continue editing our files in sublime

-We will use the terminal whenever we want to run commands; however, feel free to use a GUI for editing files and navigation chrome technichally has a command as well but you can just open it using the application bar to your right
+We will use the terminal whenever we want to run commands; however, feel free to use a GUI for editing files and navigation chrome technically has a command as well but you can just open it using the application bar to your right

 ### index

 Now that we have our text editor open go ahead and create google.com (like the one in the lecture).

-start by creating an index.html file and write your html there once done you can see it in the browser by double clicking on the file or by typing `chrome index.html` or `firefox index.html`
+start by creating an index.html file and write your html there once done you can see it in the browser by double clicking on the file or by typing `chrome index.html` or `Firefox index.html`

 > in ubuntu it is `chromium-browser index.html`

 You can inspect element and see the html
-You can see the http requests via the chrome networks tab (go to a site like the actuall google.com and what happens in the networks tab).
+You can see the http requests via the chrome networks tab (go to a site like the actually google.com and what happens in the networks tab).

 for more on dev tools see [discover-devtools](http://discover-devtools.codeschool.com/)